w3c/wot-architecture/proposals/lifecycle-model-proposal-zolkis.md

 **Relationship** (why to change state to Onboarded):
   - decommissioning the device, i.e. change solution or user but stay under the same owner (provider or user).
+  - data that is not specific to Onboarded state should be deleted

 **Relationship** (why to change state to Manufactured):
   - "offboarding" the device, i.e. reset to factory defaults
+  - data that is not specific to Manufactured state should be deleted

 **Relationship** (to the "Maintenance for WoT" aspect):
   - install WoT servient, bootstrap WoT services (it is still Maintenance state).